Tarot in Literature I

 The Satires

-A further literary aspects, centred on tarots, was the satire.
-Giovio (11) (figure 5 - figure 6) and other illustrious personages or anonymous, composed many of them.
-Among the most famous, we want to remind the one by Aretino, the Pasquinata per l’elezione di Adriano VI (Lampoon for the election of Adrian VI) (12), which appeared in Rome in 1521 (figure 7 - figure 8).
-The Conclave was opened on December the 27th 1521 and closes on January the 9th 1522 with the election as pope of Adrian Dedel (Adrian VI).
-Since no one of the Cardinals seemed to obtain the majority necessary for the election, Aretino wrote that the decision was that to make each of them to pick up a tarot card and the one who would have drawn the homonymous card would have been the Pope.
-Aretino selected 22 among the 39 cardinals who really gathered in that conclave and wanted to be elected.
-In spite of this, the card of the Pope was impossible to be found.
-The clear intention was to prove that no one of the cardinals deserved to sit on the throne of Saint Peter.
-Aretino end his work writing that the cardinals, seeing the lack of the card of the Pope among the ones distributed, decided to go and search it and so the story ends: “While everyone tries, / Mantua, Siena, Farnese going around / found a card, but it was an ace”.
+A further literary aspect centred on tarots was that of the satire.
+Among the papers collected by Giovio is an anonymous Gioco di tarocchi fatto in Conclavi (Game of Tarot done in the Conclaves) (11) (figure 5 - figure 6), while Aretino composed the Pasquinata per l’elezione di Adriano VI (Lampoon for the election of Adrian VI) (12), which appeared in Rome in 1521 (figure 7 - figure 8).
+The Conclave was opened on December 27th 1521 and closed on January 9th 1522, with the election as pope of Adrian Dedel (Adrian VI).
+Since no one of the Cardinals seemed to obtain the majority necessary for the election, Aretino wrote that the decision was to make each of them pick up a tarot card and the one who drew the card of that name would be Pope.
+Among the 39 cardenals who attended the conclave, Aretino selected 22 among them who had more hopes of being elected.
+Despite distributing all the cards, that of the Pope was not to be found.
+The clear aim of the satire was to affirm that none of the cardinals deserved to sit on the throne of Saint Peter.
+Aretino ended his work by writing that the cardinals, seeing the lack of the Pope card among the cards distributed, decided to go and search for it; and so the story ends: “While everyone tried, / Mantua, Siena, Farnese going for a walk / found a card, but it was an ace” [asso].

 Venti duo cardinal senza romore